QinMing/Nachos-Operating-System/readme.md

        <3> Priority test for Semaphore.
        <4> Priority test for Condition Var, waked up by Signal();
        <5> Priority test for Condition Var, waked up by Broadcast();
+       <6> [Extra Credit] There are 5 threads in this case.
+The lock-holding thread is successfully promoted,
+              so that it exits before all mid-priority threads finish.
-       <6> [Extra Credit] The lock-holding thread is successfully promoted, so that it
+       <7> [Extra Credit] There are 4 threads in this case.
+The joinee is successfully promoted, so that it
               exits before all mid-priority threads finish.
-       <7> [Extra Credit] The joinee is successfully promoted, so that it exits before
-              all mid-priority threads finish.
+       <8> [ExtraCredit] There are 6 threads in this case.
+When Join() is called, the joinee (it is also the lock
+              waiter) is promoted, as well as the lock holder.
+So that they exit before all mid-priority threads.

 ------------